o2346/techniques/kbbrg/README.md

 1. build like img shown above
     * Some DIY shop takes order to cut board as you like, ask them if needed
     * then you may not need a saw, all you would need is nail & hammer

+## todo for later version

+* thinner in enough rigidity
+  * steel may be required instead of wood
+* palm resting